WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 on.
 Furthermore, commerce websites would like to allow customers to call into the telephone network for customer support.

-In order for these applications to connect to the PSTN, they typically deploy Session Initiation Protocol (SIP) [@RFC3261] based servers - SBCs, SIP proxies, and softswitches, to provide this interconnection.
+In order for these applications to connect to the PSTN, or to connect voice and video services in other domains, they typically deploy Session Initiation Protocol (SIP) [@RFC3261] based servers - SBCs, SIP proxies, and softswitches, to provide this interconnection.
 Unfortunately, SIP based applications cannot make use